harrison-broadbent/gedit-insert-date/README.md

 - would insert something like -
   - --> DATE: Sun 07 Mar 2021 17:08:00 <--
   - Followed by a single trailing newline

+### Change shortcut key

+- Select "Shortcut key" from the Gedit tool pane, and then enter a new combination.

 ### Sources